-This circular memorandum (CM) invites schools offering programmes on Other Languages (OL) and/or Other Programmes (OP) (including Gifted Education (GE) Programmes and Network Programmes (NP))1 to senior secondary (SS) students to apply for the Diversity Learning Grant (DLG) for the 2024/25 school year.
-Schools wishing to apply for the DLG should submit application from 14 to 28 June 2024.
+This circular memorandum (CM) invites schools offering programmes on Other Languages (OL) and/or Other Programmes (OP) (including Gifted Education (GE) Programmes and Network Programmes (NP))1 to senior secondary (SS) students studying local curriculum to apply for the Diversity Learning Grant (DLG) for the 2025/26 school year.
+Schools wishing to apply for the DLG should submit application from 13 to 27 June 2025.